chrisseaton/rhizome/doc/inlining.md

 complexity when we apply further optimisation passes such as deoptimisation, later on.

+We haven't talked here about what happens if the `fixnum_add` operation overflows here.
+We'll solve that in a later document.

 ### More technical details

 I don't know anything about the history of function inlining, but the phrase